OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 - [ ] UserPaletteView search states
     - [ ] non-empty palette but search term is empty
     - [ ] empty palette (don't view search at all?)
+    - [ ] disable deletion on search
 - [ ] SelectPaletteView states
-    - [ ] on tap of colourItem already userOwned display alert.
+    - [x] on tap of colourItem already userOwned display alert.
-    - [ ] toast that indicates which colour has been added.
+    - [ ] toast that indicates which colour has been added
-- [ ] Buttons styling on Analyze View needs work.
 - [x] On "Done" edit user palette state, animate the state change.
-- [ ] Consider removing "Detected Colours" if nothing from user palette.
-- [ ] Analyze View - Asking for photo change text
-- [ ] Tab View -- change icon
-- [ ] SelectPaletteView - clear selection top right bar button
-- [ ] SelectPaletteView - confirmation on what colours to select.

 ### Wave 2 to MVP
 - [ ] IMPLEMENT AD MOB